Jawher-Ben-Abdallah/SAMYOL/README.rst

 🤔 What is this?
 ----------------

 SAMYOL is a Python library that combines an object detection model and a segmentation model.
-It provides a unified interface for performing object detection and segmentation tasks using different versions of the YOLO model (YOLOv6, YOLOv7, YOLOv8, or YOLO-NAS) and the Segment Anything Model.
+It provides a unified interface for performing object detection and segmentation tasks using different versions of the YOLO model (YOLOv6, YOLOv7, YOLOv8, or YOLO-NAS) and the Segment Anything Model (SAM).

 .. raw:: html